adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #189 Now up to the 4th hour of the 32 hour video.

 #190 Up to 4:30:51 of the video.
 Still moving along as best as possible.

+#191 Made more progress today.
+Almost to the fifth hour.
+One-eighth of the way there ...